 KDJ Trading Indicator Guide for MT4/MT5

 The KDJ Trading indicator MT4 is a trend-following indicator.
 Also, it helps in identifying the trend direction and its strength.
 Furthermore, the KDJ indicator MT5 spots potential entry and exit points so users may enter or leave the market whenever a reversal happens.
-In this course, we will explain the KDJ indicator for Tradingview and MetaTrader.
+In this guide, we will explain the KDJ indicator for both Metatrader 4 and 5.

 What is the KDJ indicator ?

 The KDJ indicator is called also “KDJ trading indicator” or “KDJ averages indicator”.
 It is a technical analysis tool used a lot among professional traders to identify trend direction and strength similar to Advanced Decline Line.
 However, it is classified as a trend-following indicator.
 Furthermore, the indicator spots potential optimal entry points and alerts users immediately so they may lock in the highest possible profit from a certain asset.
 However, Professional traders advise using the KDJ along with other technical indicators.
 Preferably the ADX indicator (Average Directional Index) or the ATR indicator (Average True Range).

 KDJ indicator MT4 is quite hard to understand, Newbies should not use, because they may make tragic mistakes.
 It is constructed using 2 sub-components: lines and levels.
 The lines are 3: The K-line, the D-line, and the J-line.
 The levels are 2: Overbought level and Oversold level.
 We’re going to explain these sub-components in detail, starting with the lines: